scottdavidoff/fan-menus/README.md

-# fan-menus
+# Fan Menus and Telescoping Menus
-experimental UI to improve desktop mouse interaction speed
+Experimental UI to improve desktop mouse interaction speed.
+You can see [video of these techniques](https://youtu.be/n6wfe6PSlBU)

 ## description
 This repo contains Java, Flash and ActionScript source code for a few experiments in desktop menu efficiency.
 While Pie menus are faster to use than linear menus because the distance to travel is small than linear menus, users have to re-learn the locations of menus items around a circle.
 The main design driver here was to preserve the time-saving capacity of Pie menus, while maintaining the learnability of the current linear menu.